-A pig has a stout round body, tiny legs, large head and no neck.
+A pig has a stout round body, tiny legs, a large head, and no neck.
 It has pointed ears that flop forward.
-Its snout is flat with a slightly upward tilt.
+Its snout is flat with a slight upward tilt.
 With that in mind, here are the steps to make a miniature pig out of clay:

-2. Working with the body piece of clay, Roll it into an egg shape, then lightly pinch and manipulate the smaller end so that it is slightly pointy and triangularly shaped.
+- Working with the body piece of clay, roll it into an egg shape, then lightly pinch and manipulate the smaller end so that it is slightly pointy and triangularly shaped.
 This will be the snout end.

-13. Allow pig to air dry thoroughly before handling or painting.
+- Allow the pig to air dry thoroughly before handling or painting.
 Enjoy your pig!

 How to Sculpt a Miniature Cat

-A cat has a long sturdy body, a defined neck and triangular head.
-It's ears are pointed and upright.
+A cat has a long sturdy body, a defined neck, and a triangular head.
+Its ears are pointed and upright.
 It has a long tail, held high, and four sturdy legs with defined paws.

-3. Working with the head piece, roll into a smooth ball.
-The lightly pinch the ball to make a triangular shape.
+- Working with the head piece, roll into a smooth ball.
+Then, lightly pinch the ball to make a triangular shape.
 Turn one of the points to face you and pinch two ears to define the top of the head and muzzle.
-Continue to shape ears into two triangles.
-Shape and smooth muzzle and back of head.
+Continue to shape the ears into two triangles.
+Shape and smooth muzzle and back of the head.

-7. Using the miniature spoon or a dowel, smooth the leg joints so that they look well integrated to the body.
+- Using the miniature spoon or a dowel, smooth the leg joints so that they look well integrated into the body.
 Turn the cat over to smooth the underside of the body.

-8. Place cat onto a flat surface to check balance and feet placement.
-Bend and pinch clay to make paws.
+- Place the cat onto a flat surface to check balance and feet placement.
+Bend and pinch the clay to make paws.